 The Bodhisatta was once a deer.
 The king was an avid hunter, and considered himself the manliest man in the kingdom.
 During a hunt in the forest, his courtiers surrounded a thicket and beat the ground with clubs, driving the Bodhisatta out and straight toward the king.
 The king let an arrow fly, but the clever Bodhisatta rolled safely out of its path.
 When the king saw the Bodhisatta dive down, he assumed he had hit him and yelled out a cheer.
 But when the Bodhisatta rose and ran off, the courtiers loudly mocked the king.

 The angry king chased after the Bodhisatta.
 He didn’t notice a deep pit full of water because it was obscured by weeds, and he fell in.
 The king couldn’t swim, and the Bodhisatta saw him struggling.
 He felt pity, not anger, toward the king and rescued him.
-The king was so grateful he invited the Bodhisatta to come rule over the kingdom.
+The king was deeply grateful and he invited the Bodhisatta to come rule over the kingdom.
 But the Bodhisatta only asked that the king follow the five precepts and encourage his subjects to do the same.

 Without fail, the king dedicated himself to giving alms and doing good deeds, and the people followed his lead so faithfully that heaven began to fill up with many new gods.
 Wondering what was causing the heavens to swell, Indra, king of the gods, saw the king’s devotion and divined how the Bodhisatta had set everything in motion due to his perfect virtue.
-Indra decided people should know about the Bodhisatta’s greatness, so one time when the king went target shooting, he made the Bodhisatta appear in front of the target.
-Then he entered the chaplain’s body, urging the king to shoot and kill because deer meat is for warriors.
+Indra felt people should know about the Bodhisatta’s greatness, so one time when the king went target shooting, he made the Bodhisatta appear in front of the target.
+Then Indra entered the chaplain’s body, urging the king to shoot and kill because deer meat is for warriors.
 To explain why he didn’t shoot, the king told those around him how this noble deer had rescued and preached to him.
 Then Indra appeared floating in the air and praised the king.

 In the Lifetime of the Buddha